Claude Agent SDK — AI Agent Framework Review 2026

 Cons

-- - Smaller third-party integration ecosystem than LangChain
+• - Smaller third-party ecosystem compared to LangChain

 Compare Claude Agent SDK